tsalexey544/portfolio/README.md

 This is my one page static site for listing frontend work I did.
 Live version: [alextseitlin.github.io](alextseitlin.github.io)

-## To Run the Project
+## How to Run the Project locally
-After you clone this project you may try to install all dependencies using
+After you have cloned this project run install using

 ```
 $ npm i